Orimalca/PDMBooth/README.md

 ## Running on the Dataset

-We also provide scripts to reproduce the quantitative results of our method (presented in Table 1 in the report file)
+We also provide scripts to reproduce the quantitative results of our method on DreamBooth's dataset.

-<u>NOTE</u>: For running on the entire dataset with LoRA, use `scripts/run_all_lora.py` instead.

 <u>NOTES</u>: Make sure to check the following points before start running
 - Use the same python envrionment used for `train_pdmbooth.py`.